-Poor oral health, inflammation of the gums (periodontal disease) is a well researched risk factor.
+Poor oral health, inflammation of the gums (periodontal disease) is a well-researched risk factor.

 Poor oral health is correlated with increased risk to develop dementia and triples the risk of heart attack according to research published in science mag and available on the American association of cardiologist website.
-It is also well known that mercury amalgam (aka silver fillings) can release overtime a significant amount of mercury (just by chewing or drinking hot drinks).
+It is also well known that mercury amalgam (aka silver fillings) can release overtime a significant amount of mercury (just by chewing or drinking hot beverages).

 every meal.
-Research on mouthwash is not conclusive enough to strongly suggests that it should be a part of you dental hygiene routine.
+Research on mouthwash is not conclusive enough to strongly suggests that it should be a part of your dental hygiene routine.

 Dr. Jean-Marc Sobczyk is a licensed Naturopathic Doctor in the state of California and a Medical Doctor trained in France and England, he focuses his practice on Environmental Medicine and Nutrigenomics and health optimization.
 You can find him on Instagram and Facebook and see him in person in his office located in Santa Monica, CA